ytx-readings/habit-books/reading-notes/The Now Habit by Neil Fiore.md

     4. Big or dense projects
 * ✅ Identify the fears and pressures you typically associate with certain types of projects.
 The procrastination logs can show you how it helps or hinders your goal achievement.
 Awareness of the inner dialogue about how it connects to your procrastination patterns will let you make use of the now habit strategy.

-### Creating safety: the first major step out of procrastination
+### Creating Safety: The First Major Step Out of Procrastination

 * ❗ Your mind often changes when you face some kind of danger, depending on whether the danger is immediate and real or just possible.
 Procrastination usually occurs when you use fear to cover up yourself from the pressure of a real deadline.
 * ❗ Procrastination and anxiety works in five stages: